ZJZAC/awesome-deep-model-IP-protection/README.md

 1. [Certified Watermarks for Neural Networks](https://openreview.net/forum?id=Im43P9kuaeP)：Using the randomized smoothing technique proposed in Chiang et al., we show that our watermark is guaranteed to be unremovable unless the model parameters are changed by more than a certain `2 threshold | [BibTex](): chiang2020watermarks | Bansal et al, 2018.2

 ### Hardware
-1. [DeepHardMark: Towards Watermarking Neural Network Hardware](): injected model, trigger, target functional blocks together to trigger the special behavior. 多加了一个硬件约束 | AAAI2022 under-review
+1. [DeepHardMark: Towards Watermarking Neural Network Hardware](): injected model, trigger, target functional blocks together to trigger the special behavior. 多加了一个硬件约束 | AAAI2022 under-review | [toto do]()

 ## <span id="Attempts-with-Related-Prediction">Attempts with Related Prediction </span>